Anaminus/roblox-cure/source/info/network.md

 	*peer* is a Player object representing the peer to connect to.
 A nil value indicates the server as the peer.

-	*port* is an integer between 0 and 65536.
+	*port* is a string that contains between 1 and 32 printable characters.
 It is used as a filter for listeners.
-Defaults to 0.
+Defaults to "0".

 - `network.Listener ( port, callback )`

 	Returns a new Listener object.

-	*port* is the port number to listen on.
-The listener will only listen for sockets with the same port number.
+	*port* is the port string to listen for.
+The listener will only listen for sockets with the same port string.

 	*callback* is a function called when the listener detects a connection.
 	The only parameter passed to the callback is a socket object representing